ibm-cloud-docs/BlockStorage/replication.md

 See Table 1 for the complete list of data center availability and replication targets.

 <table style="width: 80.0%;">
-	<caption <caption style="text-align: left;">><p>Table 1 - This table shows the complete list of data centers with enhanced capabilities in each region.
+	<caption style="text-align: left;"><p>Table 1 - This table shows the complete list of data centers with enhanced capabilities in each region.
 Every region is a separate column.
 Some cities, such as Dallas, San Jose, Washington DC, Amsterdam, Frankfurt, London and Sydney have multiple data centers.</p>
-		<p>Data centers in US 1 region do NOT have enhanced storage.
+		<p>&#42; Data centers in US 1 region do NOT have enhanced storage.
 Hosts in data centers with enhanced storage capabilities <strong>can't</strong> initiate replication with replica targets in US 1 data centers.</p>
 </caption>
 	<thead>
 		<tr>
-			<th>US 1*</th>
+			<th>US 1 &#42;</th>
 			<th>US 2</th>
 			<th>Latin America</th>
 			<th>Canada</th>